A reader wonders about the use of dashes to replace colons:

 The dash is an attention-getting punctuation mark that can be used to change the tone of a sentence.
 Dashes are like the unexpected chords in The Surprise Symphony: they jerk the reader into wakefulness.
 They are most effective when not overused.

-4 Responses to “Some Thoughts on Dashes”
+4 thoughts on “Some Thoughts on Dashes”

 Dashes can be dramatic, parentheses intimate.
 And semicolons–alas!–objects of scorn and neglect.
 (Verily, whole books written without them.)
 Bless our box of magic tricks.

 I also use pairs of M-dashes when the phrase I’m inserting is long enough that mere commas would leave readers confused about when it begins and ends.

 I like M-dashes, but I never use more than one pair in a paragraph and generally keep them separated by several paragraphs.
 They’re a bit like seasoning in food.
 Used sparingly, they add flavor.
 Used too often, they distract.